Mi5sssss/Mi5sssss.GitHub.io_old/about.md

 **RRAM (Resistive RAM) Non-Ideal Simulation:**

-1. Design the multiply-add method of specific RRAM through open source RRAM simulation tool CROSSSIM from Sandia National Lab;
+1. Design the multiply-add method of specific RRAM through open source RRAM simulation tool CROSSSIM from Sandia National Lab;
-2. Develop the reading and writing control of simulation by amended model of Guass White Noise model.
+2. Develop the reading and writing control of simulation by amended model of Gaussian White Noise model.

 ***